-Diagnosis is confirmed by a Schirmer’s tear test (STT), which involves placing a commercial filter strip under the lower eyelid for 60 seconds.
+A Schirmer’s tear test (STT) can confirm diagnosis.
+This test involves placing a commercial filter strip under the lower eyelid for 60 seconds.
 The moisture from the eye will slowly descend down the strip and the level of moisture measured in mm.

 In addition, your veterinarian may want to check the eyes for corneal ulcers by placing fluorescein stain into the eyes to check for signs of corneal erosion.

-A sample of tears may be taken for culture to determine if your cat has a bacterial infection.
+Culture of a sample of tears to determine if your cat has a bacterial infection.